 There are lots of recipes claiming to be “The Best”.
-Maybe they are for different reasons but this particular Best Banana Bread Recipe is really a great all-around crowd-pleaser because of a special ingredient not typically found in Banana Bread Recipes.
+Maybe they are for different reasons but this particular Best Banana Bread Recipe is really a great all-around crowd-pleaser because of a special ingredient not typically found in Recipe Banana Bread Recipes.

 I’ve been baking this recipe for more than 2 decades, given it to countless friends, relatives, and continue to this day to get requests for it.
-It is time to post and share.
+It is time to post and share!

 Recipes are handed down from generation to generation.
 This recipe was given to me by Lois, (90 years old), one of my mother’s best friends.
 The base recipe is hers and I’ve made a few slight modifications over the years.

-That’s the nice thing about this Best Banana Bread Recipe – it’s “forgiving” meaning, you can add or modify a few simple ingredients to fit your preference.
+That’s the nice thing about this Recipe Banana Bread Recipe – it’s “forgiving” meaning, you can add or modify a few simple ingredients to fit your preference.
 See the recipe for instructions and suggestions.

-What makes a great banana bread?
+What makes a great banana bread recipe?

 Those super ripe bananas for starters.
 Oh yes, do not throw those overripe ugly brown spotted bananas away.
 Overripe bananas are best for this banana bread recipe.
 The riper the better that which will add a richer deeper flavor to your bread.